 Mrs. Breen teaches our students about hair care, hair art, nail art, gel nails, acrylics, theatrical make-up, prosthetic make-up to help them find a passion for everything that is cosmetology.

-In Industrial Arts, taught by Mr. Serner, our students are able to take credits in Small Engine Mechanics, Welding, Sheet Metal, Graphics, Design, Electronics/Robotics and Woodworking.
+In Industrial Arts, taught by Mr. Serner, our students are able to take credits in Small Engine Mechanics, Welding, Sheet Metal, Graphics, Design (3D Printing), Electronics/Robotics and Woodworking.

 In our culinary arts program, students will have the opportunity to learn a variety of aspects to head out into the real world.
 Our students will begin with learning the basics of kitchen safety, how to bake and cook simple recipes, and will advance through the program to prepare them for entering the advanced world of cooking and baking in a post secondary institution.
-Mr. Straile teaches this class.
+Mr. Straile and Mr. King teach this class.

 Drama is a challenging and rewarding pursuit, and who better to teach this class than our very own Mrs. Baker.
 Learning about drama means learning a whole new way of thinking and of exploring the world around you.
 As you move through the course, you will learn how to express ideas, take risks, and behave like a fool without apologizing (a key drama skill).
 In drama, you learn about yourself and others by creating characters and situations.
 Drama provides a powerful means of exploring the way people react and respond to different situations, issues, and ideas.
 The study of drama is valuable for students because it is an important form of expression and communication in almost every known culture, including those that make up our society.
 In one way or another, drama touches every life.
 It can be a source of learning and entertainment, a point of contact with others, an abiding interest, a career, or an outlet for creative energies.

-Our sports performance program is taught by Miss Kraychy and Mr. Kozina.
+Our sports performance program is taught by Mr. Kozina.

 Taught by Mr. Eliason, this class will get the students to learn in the great outdoors.